 Past PhD students

-Jane Horan, Tivaivai in the Cook Islands Ceremonial Exchange: An Analysis of Value (completed 2012)
+Jane Horan, Tivaivai in the Cook Islands Ceremonial Exchange: An Analysis of Value (degree conferred in 2012)

-Michelle MacCarthy, Contextualising Authenticity: Cultural Tourism in the Trobriand Islands, Papua New Guinea (funded by the Wenner Gren Foundation, New York) (completed 2012)
+Michelle MacCarthy, Contextualising Authenticity: Cultural Tourism in the Trobriand Islands, Papua New Guinea (funded by the Wenner Gren Foundation, New York; degree conferred in 2012)

 Current MA students

 Michelle Thorp, Papua New Guinean's Experiences of Money, Wealth and Embodiment : A Life Histories Approach (funded by Department of Foreign Affairs and Trade)

 Past MA students

 Lydia Carson, Photos of a Revolution: The Influence of Anthropology on the Photography of Susan Meiselas (degree conferred in 2019)